Christine752/Delani-Studio-project/README.md

 # DELANI STUDIO PROJECT

-#### This project is a landing page for a fictional studio under the name Delani Studio.
+#### This project is a landing page for a designing studio under the name Delani Studio.

 Latest updated version is on 9th April 2020.